Contents

 Prominent ATMs, such as Standard Chartered, Himalayan Bank, and Nabil Bank, are generally reliable choices.
 However, bear in mind that most ATMs have withdrawal limits ranging from 10,000 to 30,000 rupees per transaction.
 Additionally, be prepared for a surcharge on all foreign transactions, typically around USD$5.

-Be careful using your credit card in Nepal.
+Be careful using your debit or credit card in Nepal.
 Some businesses still use old carbon swipe and sign machines.
 While still legal, there can be an element of fraud.
 Do keep all your receipts in this case.
-Likewise do not use your credit card for purchasing online domestic flights or bus tickets.
+Likewise do not use your debit or credit card for purchasing online domestic flights or bus tickets.
 Many services are just not secure.
 Purchase tickets in a travel agent rather than online.
-Most credit cards are charged 3-4% of the total.
+Most debit or credit cards are charged 3-4% of the total.

-Likewise be wary of additinonal fees either Tap and Go cards services.
+Likewise be wary of additional fees either Tap and Go cards services.
 Ask before paying and if possible check your balance ASAP to see if there was a percentage charge.
 Try to pay for everything you can in cash.
+Carrying cash in Nepal is still the norm.

 Here's a guide on dealing with money, ATM's and credit cards in Nepal.